 Here’s just one example: Since establishing a CLEAN Program in 2009, the city of Gainesville, Florida has grown its solar photovoltaic capacity by 5,300% and created 300 local jobs, while energy prices have risen by less than 1%.
 Gainesville, with more than 12 megawatts of solar generating capacity and 200,000 residents, now boasts an installed solar capacity per capita total that is more than triple the United States average.

-The map below highlights the status of CLEAN Programs in the U.S.
+The map below highlights the status of CLEAN Programs in North America.

 The Clean Coalition has provided policy support to utilities across the country, and so far we have helped bring more than 1 gigawatt of clean local energy online — enough to provide peak power to about 1 million homes.